rjeffman/burn_iot/README.md

 * 2 = rotate 180 degrees
 * 3 = rotate left

+To define a specific WiFi SSID for a single board you can use the `-s <SSID>` option.

 ## Speeding things up

-Downloading the image and writing to the card is what really consumes time here, if you have more than a single card to prepare, the image downloaded is kept in a chache directory speeding things up.
+Downloading the image and writing to the card is what really consumes time here, if you have more than a single card to prepare, the image downloaded is kept in a cache directory speeding things up.
 As the changes are applied directly to the SD card, the original image is kept as downloaded.

 Choose your SD cards wisely, some are really slow to write to (as in ~5MB/s rate or less), and may take up to 15 minutes to prepare.

 ## Dependencies

-You'll need [shyaml](https://github.com/0k/shyaml), `envsubst` (which usually is part of `gettext-envsubst` package) and `dd`(which is usually avaiable, as is part of `coreutils`).
-Als for each system to be deployed you'll need:
+You'll need [shyaml](https://github.com/0k/shyaml), `envsubst` (which usually is part of `gettext-envsubst` package) and `dd`(which is usually available, as is part of `coreutils`).
+Also for each system to be deployed you'll need:
 * fedora: [arm-image-installer](https://pagure.io/arm-image-installer), `uuid`
 * raspios: [xzcat](https://github.com/tukaani-project/xz)
 * netbsd: [zcat](https://www.gnu.org/software/gzip)